ImranHuhn/AzureIntro/README.md

 <h2>Users Section</h2>

-<p><b>Description: </b>The "Users" section in Azure is like your friend list in a video game.
+<b>Description: </b>The "Users" section in Azure is like your friend list in a video game.
 It's where you can see all the people who can access and use the game with you.
 Each user has their own username and password, just like in the game, so they can log in and play.
 You can control what each user can do, like if they can change settings or just play the game.
 It helps keep everything organized and makes sure only the right people can join in on the fun.
-Plus, if someone new wants to join, you can add them to the list so they can start playing too!</p>
+Plus, if someone new wants to join, you can add them to the list so they can start playing too!

-<p><b>Goal: </b> Familiarize ourselves with “Users”. </p>
+<b>Goal: </b> Familiarize ourselves with “Users”.

-- <p>How do we navigate to “Users”?</p>
+- How do we navigate to “Users”?
-- <p>How to identify if we are in “Users”?</p>
+- How to identify if we are in “Users”?
-- <p>What buttons does “Users” contain?</p>
+- What buttons does “Users” contain?
-- <p>What sections exist in “Users”?</p>
+- What sections exist in “Users”?

 ![06_users](https://github.com/ImranHuhn/AzureIntro/assets/52342912/6a270956-6431-41d2-9dd3-f52527326f8c)